 A successful destination marketing plan starts with strategy and is chock full of targeted tactics from social media to video, content marketing and more.
-The goal is to reach travelers and inspire visitation, but what are the missing links to accomplishing all that needs to be done?
-Today we’re going behind-the-scenes to look at some of the marketing tools for tourism promotion that can help DMOs of any size make the most of their time and efforts.
+The goal is to reach travelers and inspire visitation, the strategies and tactics are in place.
+But then what are the tools to accomplish it all?
+We’re going behind-the-scenes to look at some of the marketing tools for tourism promotion that can help DMOs of any size make the most of their time and efforts.
 Better yet, we’re looking at our favorite tools that are free or relatively inexpensive.

 1. Collaborative Marketing Tools

 Tourism marketing is collaborative.
 Very often, multiple regions and assets work together on projects big and small.
 Working together in real time over distances doesn’t have to be difficult.

 Google Drive is host to several tools you may have heard of.
 These tools make for easy sharing and even working together in real time!
 Our team favors Google Docs (word processing) and Google Sheets (spreadsheets) for working together.
 Up to 15G of storage is free, and anyone can create an account (even with a non-Gmail email address).